 Pomchis, as a rule, are hardy little dogs, but some words of warning about the potential for health problems.
 The Pomchi will need to have its teeth brushed once per week.
 Dental health is an important part of your dog’s overall wellness and should not be overlooked.
 It is even more so if you own Pomchi, who are more prone to dental problems than some breeds.

 Dental disease is the most common chronic problem in pets, affecting 80% of all dogs by age two.
 And unfortunately, your pom-chi is more likely than other dogs to have problems with its teeth.
 So Dental health checkup is most useful for Pomchi dog care.

 Love & affection

 Love and affection are useful for every dog.
-If you give a love and affection to your Pomchi than the puppy will love you back.
-Your Pomchi puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Pomchi, then the puppy will love you back.
+Your Pomchi puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available on the market so that you can choose any healthy food for your dog.
+Healthy food is most important for dog health care.
 Compared to size, the Pomchis have a big appetite.
 Opt for food containing lots of lean animal protein, like lean meats, including lean hamburger, white breast chicken meat and fish.